 In October 1941, the 192nd Tank Battalion was sent to Camp Polk after taking part in the Louisiana maneuvers.
-After officers were released from service, due to age, and others were promoted to fill these vacancies, Bill volunteered to join the battalion and assigned to A Company as a tank platoon commander.
-The company had a number of officer vacancies created with the release of National Guardsmen who were married or 29 years old and older.
-Joining the battalion meant that he went from living in a barracks where he his own room to sharing a tent with another officer.
-It was reported that it rained a majority of time they were in the tents and the men were always wet.
+After officers were released from service because they were too old for their ranks, Bill volunteered to join the battalion and was assigned to A Company as a tank platoon commander.
+Joining the battalion meant that he went from living in a barracks where he had his own room to sharing a tent with another officer.
+It was reported that it rained a majority of the time they were in the tents and the men were always wet.
 Many did not take a shower for weeks.